Flutterando/modular/flutter_modular/README.md

 ];
 ```

-As the same of the first example, we just need to call the route.
+The same as in the first example, we just need to call the route.
 For example:

 ```dart
 // In this case, modular will open the page DetailPage with the id of the product equals 1